open-mmlab/mmpose/docs/getting_started.md

 Please follow [DATA Preparation](data_preparation.md) to prepare the data.

-## Inference with pretrained models
+## Inference with Pre-trained Models

 We provide testing scripts to evaluate a whole dataset (COCO, etc.), and provide some high-level apis for easier integration to other projects.